An Axiomatic Theory for Reversible Computation: Introduction

 As a reference, Table~\ref{t:list} lists the axioms and properties used in this paper. {

 }

-In order to understand which kinds of behaviours are incompatible with a causal-consistent reversible setting, consider the following LTSs in CCS (see Figure~\ref{fig:ccs1}):
+In order to understand which kinds of behaviours are incompatible with a causal-consistent reversible setting, consider the following CCS processes and their transitions as in Figure~\ref{fig:ccs1}:

-\begin{description} \item[$a.\nil \tran a \nil$, $b.\nil \tran b \nil$:] from state $\nil$ one does not know whether to go back to $a.\nil$ or to $b.\nil$; \item[$a.\nil + b.\nil \tran a \nil$, $a.\nil + b.\nil \tran b \nil$:] as above, but starting from the same process, hence showing that it is not enough to remember the initial configuration; \item[$P \tran a P$ where $P = a.P$:] one can go back forever, against the idea that a state models a process reachable after a finite computation. \end{description} We remark that all such behaviours are perfectly reasonable in CCS, and they are dealt with in the reversible setting by adding history information about past actions.
+\begin{description} \item[$a.\nil \tran a \nil$, $b.\nil \tran b \nil$:] from state $\nil$ one does not know whether to go back to $a.\nil$ or to $b.\nil$; \item[$a.\nil + b.\nil \tran a \nil$, $a.\nil + b.\nil \tran b \nil$:] as above, but starting from the same process, hence showing that it is not enough to remember the initial configuration; \item[$P \tran a P$ where $P \bydef a.P$:] in state $P$ one does not know whether action $a$ has been performed, and, if it has been performed, then how many times.
+Due to this lack of information, one could go back an arbitrary number of times from $P$ to $P$.
+In this work, we do not permit an arbitrary number of backward moves, because it goes against the idea that a state models a process reachable after a finite computation.

+\Comment{ \iu{from state $P$ one can go back an arbitrary number of times to $P$}, which is against the idea that a state models a process reachable after a finite computation. \todo{BLEND} \il{in state $P$ one has no information about whether action $a$ has been performed, and in case how many times, hence one does not know whether it makes sense to undo $a$.} } \end{description} We remark that all such behaviours are perfectly reasonable in CCS, and they are dealt with in the reversible setting by adding history information about past actions.
 For example, in the first case one could remember the initial state, in the second case both the initial state and the action taken, and in the last case the number of iterations that have been performed.